CountyEthics

 90%

-The NW-facing aspect receives almost no direct sunlight in early April, eliminating the most effective drying mechanism and leaving the crag reliant on wind alone.
+The NW-facing aspect at 300m receives minimal direct sunlight, removing the most effective drying mechanism and leaving the crag reliant on wind alone.

 80%